UPCOMING WEBINAR: Enterprise Security for Claude Code | April 21 | 11 AM PST | Register Now

 APIs are the backbone of modern software development, powering everything from mobile apps and web platforms to enterprise integrations.

-Key Features of APIs
+Key Features of API

 • Standardized Access: Provides a consistent way to interact with software components without exposing internal logic.